SuperElastix/ElastixModelZoo/models/Par0022/README.md

 See Github link below

-This zip file contains the parameter files used in [1].

 An additional script is used to generate the model from a training set.
 The python script together with an example training set is provided.

 ###  Known issues